Rocka84/CacheTour/README.md

 * Manage multiple tours
 * add geocaches from the map and details pages to
 * reorder / remove caches
-* Retrieve cache details and download tour as GPS file
+* Retrieve cache details and download tour as GPX file
+* Multilingual (en, de, more to come)

 Install:
 --------